FACK1/ReWorks/README.md

  https://ecommit.herokuapp.com/

 ## Getting Started
-How to get a copy of the project up and running on your local machine.
+How to get the project up and running on your local machine.

 _Please ensure you have this software **installed and running** on your local machine **before** you attempt to run this webapp._

-**Node** (via nvm recomended) see: https://github.com/creationix/nvm
+**Node** (via nvm) see: https://github.com/creationix/nvm

 **MongoDB** see: https://docs.mongodb.com/manual/installation/